aaronkyle/concept/README.md

 ---

+### *Unresolved Questions*

+     1. Architecture of Software Environment

+      > Do we build as a stack software components, with each component bundled as an individual [Docker](https://www.docker.com/) application?

+     * a suite of individual docker applications, each wrapping a pre-configured application entity (e.g. postgreSQL, QGIS Server)
+       - **note** in the past, it was challenging to conceptulize how different application are configured to communicate with one another; e.g. how, within docker, the system is configured to pass data manipulated with QGIS to update web style sheets
+       - **question** how to point the Docker application to the specific *.qgis file that we wish to serve? (it is only hard coded into the loader via file import, or can different applications be pointed to 'external' *.qgis source files?)
+[Do we have to re-load the docker app each time we make a change to the qgis file in the source repo?
+How is docker referencing a source repo outside of its own container?
+Via ssh / html paths?
+What happens when these paths change?]
+       - **concern** - how to address the large size of each Docker app (or, app suite).
+Each  Docker repository is rather large in size.  [%%% NOTE SIZES %%%] While this is managable from the standpoint of sharing a development environment for web mappers (allowing them to see how the web mapping application presents data), it makes less sense for other  purposes, such as serving multiple maps for consumption on the site.
+With only a few maps online, one would quickly start incurring unnecessary costs for excessive utilization of storage space.
+         -
+     * scripts pass configurations into Docker
+         - **note** scripting the psql data import means maintaining bundles of import scripts, each of which must be assiduously tracked kept up-to-date in order for the script to work (degree of maintenance ) scripts for tutorials and examples is fine; difficulty is maintaining scripts and ensuring appropriate cautions are declared to end users?

+     >  Do we instead build as a complete application, so that component admin can be accomplished directly on the host server?

+     - direct access and exposure to the application system architecture and direct communication with applications directly rather than via a virtualization layer.

 *Clarifications / Notes*

 Tim Sutton has clarified that QGIS server presents a series of QGIS projects using the standard web services : [Web Mapping Service](http://en.wikipedia.org/wiki/Web_Map_Service) (WMS) and [Web Feature Service](http://en.wikipedia.org/wiki/Web_Feature_Service) (WFS).
 These services can be consumed by various clients including [OpenLayers](http://openlayers.org/) and [Leaflet](http://leafletjs.com/).
 The WFS specification allow one to ask for available layers to and selectively display all or a subset thereof.​ Tim also explained that each [QGIS-Web-Client](https://github.com/qgis/QGIS-Web-Client) can serve only a single QGIS project (i.e. a `*.qgs` file) due to how the web client is tied into the specific QGIS project it renders.